plugcommunity/documentation/api/socket.md

 We can see that an event message has three cryptically named properties: `a`, `p` and `s`.

  * The `a` property is short for "action", but is also referred to as "event" or "type".
 This tells you what the event is all about.
-In the example, someone just `"vote"`d for a song.
+In the example, someone just `"vote"`'d for a song.
  * The `p` property is short for "parameter".
 The contents of this property depend on the "action".
 In the example, it's an object with a user ID and a vote value, but it can also be a number for some messages, or even `undefined`.
 Refer to the [events](./events) and [backend_events](./events/backend_events) pages for detailed documentation on every